-- Amounts paid to labour brokers with a certificate of exemption; - Any amounts paid as pension, superannuation allowances or retiring allowances; - Any annuities and lump sums from employers and retirement funds; - · Remuneration of learners under a learnership agreement.
+- Amounts paid to labour brokers with a certificate of exemption; - Any amounts paid as pension, superannuation allowances or retiring allowances; - Any annuities and lump sums from employers and retirement funds; - Remuneration of learners under a learnership agreement.

-Directors' remuneration, on the same basis as for PAYE, will be subject to the Skills Development Levy.
+Directors' remuneration is also subject to the Skills Development Levy.